-You guys might have worked out by now that I kind of love animals (by kind of, read my life pretty much revolves around animals in some shape or form), so it probably comes as no surprise that a lot of my holiday destination choices are often influenced by the wildlife that inhabit in that area.
+You guys might have worked out by now that I kind of love animals (by kind of, read my life pretty much revolves around animals in some shape or form), so it probably comes as no surprise that a lot of my holiday destination choices are often influenced by the wildlife that inhabits in that area.
 My poor boyfriend has pretty much come to accept that pretty much every trip we take will encounter one species or another.
-For me observing animals in their natural environments is beautifully captivating, in some ways incredibly calming so I thought today I would share with you a travel bucket list for animal lovers ( Which I assume is most of you that read this blog!)
+For me observing animals in their natural environments is beautifully captivating, in some ways incredibly calming so I thought today I would share with you a travel bucket list for animal lovers.

 An obvious choice and one that ranks pretty high on most people’s bucket lists.
 I was lucky enough to visit the Kruger National Park at the start of this year and it was everything I imagined and more, truly a day that will stay with me for the rest of my life.
-There are so many different game reserves all over Africa but I would really recommend visiting a big five game reserve, having said that insure you do not just focus on the big five as Africa is home to hundreds of amazing lesser known species.
-The David Attenborough ‘Africa’ perfectly captures Africa’s wildlife and the fuel you need to start booking your flights!
+There are so many different game reserves all over Africa but I would really recommend visiting a big five game reserve, having said that ensure you do not just focus on the big five as Africa is home to hundreds of amazing lesser-known species.
+The David Attenborough ‘Africa’ perfectly captures Africa’s wildlife and the fuel you need to start booking your flights.

 Apart from the northern lights, Iceland is a must for whale watching.
 Over twenty species of Cetacean frequent the waters around Iceland, including Minke, Humpback, Blue whale as well as my favourite the Orca.
 While sightings are not guaranteed, you have the most chance of sighting these magnificent beasts between February and March, which is also a great time to try to catch the Northern Lights!
 Book through a long-standing Icelandic tour company as these guys will know the best areas for sightings, this trip is something I really hope to accomplish in 2017!